 Bring your own food and water here.
 Better to bring more than what you'd expect to be necessary.
 If backpacking setting up caches might be helpful.
 Carry at least a full tank of gas.
 A spare tire too.
 You probably won't have cell phone reception.

 If you plan on venturing further beyond the immediate overlooks along the rim and descending into the labyrinth below you should bring a map and compass.
 Make good mental notes of landmarks, and remember the way you came.
 This is a wild and desolate land, hot and dry in the daytime, cold and dry at night.
 Respect the desert, and observe all Leave No Trace guidelines.

 Also, careful not to step on these giant anthills:

-has pretty good directions for getting to Adobe Town.
-I'll add and supplement what I can based on road conditions from August, 2010.
+This website has pretty good directions for getting to Adobe Town.
+I'll add and supplement what I can base on road conditions from August 2010.

 Adobe Town Rim

 Of the two main access areas the Adobe Creek Rim is closer to major roads.
 The terrain here is gentler and makes for an easy trail-less descent into the badlands below.